Megha849/HygieiaDocs/pages/hygieia/Collectors/Collectors_Review/feature/feature-gitlab.md

 		#Collector schedule (required)
 		gitlab.cron=0 0/1 * * * *

-		#Gitlab host (optional, defaults to "gitlab.com")
+		#Gitlab host (optional, defaults to 'gitlab.com')
 		gitlab.host=gitlab.com

-		#Gitlab protocol (optional, defaults to "http")
+		#Gitlab protocol (optional, defaults to 'http')
 		gitlab.protocol=http

 		#Gitlab port (optional, defaults to protocol default port)
 		gitlab.port=80

-		#Gitlab path (optional, if your instance of gitlab requires a path)
+		#Gitlab path (optional, if your instance of Gitlab requires a path)
 		gitlab.path=/gitlab/resides/here

 		#Gitlab API Token (required, collector will have permission of user associated to the token)
 		#If token is from admin account, will be able to view all teams, and can collect all issues
-		#If token is from standard user, will show only teams that user is apart of, and can only collect issues that user could view
+		#If token is from standard user, will show only teams that user is a part of, and can only collect issues that user could view
-		#We recommend creating a Gitlab account for the collector, using it's Access Token, and adding that user to teams you want to see issues for
+		#It is recommended to create a Gitlab account for the collector, using its Access Token, and adding that user to the teams you want to see issues for
 		gitlab.apiToken=

 		#Gitlab selfSignedCertificate (optional, defaults to false, set to true if your instance of gitlab is running on https without a trusted certificate